Guide to Dunluce Castle

 Myths & Legends

-Legend has it that at some point, part of the kitchen collapsed into the sea.
-It says that the wife of the castle’s owner did not want to keep living there.
-Apparently, only a kitchen boy survived when part of the kitchen fell into the sea.
+Legend has it that at some point, part of the castle kitchens fell into the sea one stormy night.
+It says that the wife of the castle’s owner did not want to keep living there after this and only a boy survived from the kitchen staff.
 The legend does not seem to be true since the castle’s kitchen is still in place.
 It is possible to see the entryway fireplace and oven.
 The north wall of the palace collapsed and fell into the sea in the 18th century.
 The other walls are still intact.

 In 1534, a child in the McQuillan family was said to have seen the figure of a woman in a white dress on the edge of the cliff.
 The woman is supposed to have been looking out at the ocean.
 The little boy reported that he saw the woman disappear into the wind.
 No one believed him primarily because he and his elder sibling went out the next night and saw nothing.